-“Where the regulators are actively looking at this topic, and doing this transition and stress testing, now this moves the needle.”
+“When regulators are actively looking at climate finance, by doing transition and stress testing, this moves the needle.”
 Maarten Biermans, Rabobank, stated in one of the panels

 Let me start with regulation, or rather, regulators.
-There was a clear consensus at this conference that the issue of climate finance was taken a lot more seriously since the moment national financial regulators started to engage with this topic from a risk perspective, approximately four years ago.
-In particular the role of the Taskforce on Climate-related Financial Disclosures (TCFD) was stressed: a standard for climate-related disclosures to be integrated in mainstream reporting which will be embedded in financial regulation in Europe.
+There was a clear consensus that the issue of climate finance was taken a lot more seriously since the moment national financial regulators started to engage with this topic from a risk perspective, approximately four years ago.
+A thought that was actually born at the Sustainable Finance Lab.
+In particular the role of the Taskforce on Climate-related Financial Disclosures was stressed: a standard for climate-related disclosures to be integrated in mainstream reporting which will be embedded in financial regulation in Europe.
 It is no longer only the sustainability niche banks and NGO’s pushing climate finance.
 To motivate regulators to be able to play this role, the term ‘mutual signaling’ was coined: if the financial sector and markets are able to signal they want certain action, regulators can respond.
 At the same time, regulators are expected to provide a minimum standard, but not to push the market ‘all the way’.
 They will provide a back stop, but they will not push financial institutions to be forerunners and exploit the opportunities that arise due to climate change.

 “The business case of sustainability is challenging, particularly in the short term, but on the middle and long term, this is the way to go.”
 Thomas Buberl, CEO AXA, statement in his keynote speech

-That brings us to the second approach to tackling climate change: using market-driven demand.
-The importance of building business models that support sustainable finance was widely shared, and identified as a challenge.
-Furthermore, it seemed that the ‘business model’ for sustainable investment was more or less apparent depending on the geographical context in which financial institutions are acting.
-Climate effects are already negatively affecting the underlying business of banks in some geographies: the CEO of the Land and Agricultural Bank stated that if banks would not push the agricultural sector in South Africa to become resilient to climate change, ‘there will be no sector left to finance and the bank will die a natural death’.
-In other geographical contexts it seemed to be client demand that provides the business case for sustainable finance: the CEO of Nordea noted that sustainable banking is the smart thing to do because it is driven by demand from clients.
+Also, it seemed that the ‘business model’ for sustainable investment was more or less apparent depending on the geographical context in which financial institutions are acting.
+Climate effects are already negatively affecting the business of banks in some geographies: the CEO of the Land and Agricultural Bank from South Africa stated that if banks would not push the agricultural sector in South Africa to become resilient to climate change, ‘there will be no sector left to finance and the bank will die a natural death’.
+In other regions it seemed to be client demand that provides the business case for sustainable finance: the CEO of Nordea noted that sustainable banking is the smart thing to do because – in Sweden - it is driven by demand from clients.

 At the heart of the discussion about the ‘business case’ for sustainable finance were two competing terms: risk and positive impact.
 Satya Tripathi, assistant secretary at UN Environment, argued that climate risk is being underestimated and that it will ‘wipe out long-term returns’.
 Erik Usher, chair of the UNEP Financing Initiative, and Andrew Parry, chair of the Positive Impact initiative, both stressed the importance of developing ‘positive impact’ business models as a driver of climate and SDG finance.
 A nice illustration of how both can be combined in a business case was given by Mark Tarcek of the Nature Conservancy, who worked with Swiss RE, Cancun hotel owners and Mexican authorities to structure an investment deal (including insurance) for coral reef restoration on the Mexican coastline.
 This nature-based intervention was calculated to reduce flood risk at a 15 times lower cost than man-made protection.